 - Offer incentives and rewards for customer loyalty.

 - Create valuable content that tells a compelling story.

 - Collect feedback regularly.

 - Concentrate on building customer relationships for the long-term.

 1. Provide personalized, customer-focused service.

-When you're creating a relationship marketing strategy, and when you're engaging with your customers, your primary concern should never be focused on your product or service.
-Instead, your concerns should always revolve around the customer -- Would the customer want to see this ad?
-Would the customer be excited about this Instagram post?
-Does our new product delight the customer?
+When you're creating a relationship marketing strategy and engaging with your customers, your primary concern should never be focused on your product or service.
+Instead, your concerns should always revolve around the customer — So ask yourself:

 2. Engage with the customer where they are.

 The reason Marriott's strategy works is not only because of the content they create — it's also where they post that content.
 Creating videos specifically for Snapchat is a great marketing strategy example because it enables Marriott to appeal to a younger demographic on a platform already popular with that audience.